Quantreo/quantreo/docs/docs/features_engineering.md

     Returns
     -------
     volatility_series : pandas.Series
-        A Series indexed the same as `df`, containing the rolling Parkinson volatility.
+        A Series indexed the same as `df`, containing the rolling Parkinson volatility.md.
-        The first `window_size` rows will be NaN because there is insufficient data to compute the volatility in those windows.
+        The first `window_size` rows will be NaN because there is insufficient data to compute the volatility.md in those windows.
     """
 ```